botique-ai/elasticsearch-backup-runner/README.md

 # Elasticsearch Backup Runner
 A simple curl command that will invoke the elasticsearch snapshot mechanism.
-Usefull as a scheduled docker container or for one off manual backups.
+Useful as a scheduled docker container or for one off manual backups.

 ENV VARS
 --------